usefulstuffs/Driver-Easy-Loader/README.md

 THIS PROGRAM FROM 3RD PART SOURCES.

 ## Uninstalling the loader
-When you uninstall the loader, it reverts every change done to the hosts file prior to the date when you installed the loader.
-For this purpouse, you'll find a backup of the hosts file in its same directory called hosts.old.
+If you want to uninstall the loader, just run it and click the Uninstall button.
+It will delete the fake Driver Easy license and so revert Driver Easy to the free version.

 ##### Copyright (C) 2024 Useful Stuffs.
 All rights reserved